mongodb-labs/mongo-perl-driver/devel/README.md

 * reconfiguring deployments during testing to test failover and other dynamic behaviors

+* benchmarking

 Contents
 --------

 Subdirectories include:

+* bench – scripts to run common driver benchmarking (see that dir for more)
 * bin — harnesses and other helper programs
 * config — general-purpose deployment definition files in YAML format
 * lib - Perl modules for orchestration